anxuae/pycups-notify/README.rst

                                 event.CUPS_EVT_JOB_COMPLETED,
                                 event.CUPS_EVT_JOB_STOPPED])

-If the CUPS server is not running on the same computer as the subscriber application, the local IP address (same network than the CUPS server) have to be provided to the subscriber class:
+If the CUPS server is not running on the same computer as the subscriber application one, the local IP address (same network than the CUPS server) have to be provided to the subscriber class:

 .. code-block:: python